 Whatever you think about Robin Noel Pecknold, an essay he wrote for the liner notes of Fleet Foxes’ eponymous debut album has stuck with me and I feel is worth sharing.
-Pecknold describes some of what he calls his ‘most distinct and persistent memories of childhood’: dressing up as a fireman and washing his parents’ car; eating an ice-pop from the ice-cream van; dressing up as Jack London (in the middle of summer) after seeing Disney’s ‘terrible’ version of White Fang.
+In the short piece, Pecknold describes some of what he calls his ‘most distinct and persistent memories of childhood’: dressing up as a fireman and washing his parents’ car; eating an ice-pop from the ice-cream van; dressing up as Jack London (in the middle of summer) after seeing Disney’s ‘terrible’ version of White Fang.
 He continues:

 so it came as a disappointment to me when one day as a teenager, I opened up a photo album and found pictures of each and every one of those memories.
 I didn’t have a single memory that didn’t belong to or somehow grow from pictures my parents had taken of me when I was growing up. […] I’m going to guess that I’d seen all these photographs at some point, forgotten they were just photographs, and over time made them into my most tangible memories.
 That’s scary to me in a way.

 Pecknold goes on to contrast this photograph-memory deception with the ‘transportive ability’ of music to take him to places and periods of his life: ‘it’s a form of recall that I can actually trust.
 There’s no visual element to complicate things, no chance of a planted memory that wasn’t actually supposed to be there’.
 It’s akin to how I feel about this piece.